dyninst/dyninst/docs/dyninstAPI/developer/baseTramp.h.rst

   .. cpp:function:: static baseTramp *create(instPoint *p)
   .. cpp:function:: static baseTramp *createForIRPC(AddressSpace *as)

+    We use baseTramps to generate save and restore code for iRPCs iRPCs don't have a corresponding instPoint so the AddressSpace needs to be specified

   .. cpp:function:: static baseTramp *fork(baseTramp *parBT, AddressSpace *child)
   .. cpp:function:: func_instance *func() const
   .. cpp:function:: instPoint *point() const